vekexasia/tsjam/README.md

 - [ ] migrate to neverthrow
 - [ ] cli
 - [ ] Database integration
+- [ ] rollup build does not fail when tsc errors:
 abandoned:

 - [x] rewrite crypto to use bigint entirely instead of relying on UInt8Array